friemen/reactnet/README.md

   :add                 A seq of links to be added to the network :remove-by           An unary predicate that matches links to
-                       be removed from the network
+                       be removed from the network :dont-complete       A seq of reactives that must not be completed automatically
 ```

 This map is the primary means for data exchange between functions